rsivasudhan/rug_quantics/README.md

 **It is highly recommended that you save the _submit\_quantics_ in your bin folder of the account as submit\_quantics**.
 Learn more about bin folder [here](https://askubuntu.com/questions/406491/how-to-create-and-link-a-bin-folder-to-contain-executables)

-### Usage of the script
+### Manual for understanding the functionality of the script
 Usage of the script is explained and it can be obtained

-_ To submit the file with default que variables: _

  To recieve help for using the script, type

 **submit\_quantics help or -h or ? **

+ To submit the file with default que variables:

 **_submit\_quantics_** **file.inp**